 Union Pacific Corporation donated the station to Topeka Railroad Days, Inc. 6 years later, and the Great Overland Station Project Team was established to direct efforts to preserve the station and transform it into a railroad heritage museum.
 In June 2004, The Great Overland Station opened its doors.

-The Great Overland Station is quite beautiful, and this is a spectacular special event space, but as of the beginning of 2006, Great Overland Station is still building toward its potential.
-When I visited the museum in 2006, there wasn't enough to make the Station a destination for anyone but serious train buffs.
+The Great Overland Station is quite beautiful, and this is a spectacular special event space, but Great Overland Station is still building toward its potential.
 Other then the structure itself, the biggest attraction is the 100 or so freight trains that pass the building daily.
 Perhaps more can be done with Topeka's connection to the Harvey House restaurant chain.

 Harvey House Luncheons and tours of the Great Overland Station are available to groups with advance reservations.